paul-florentin-charles/various-audio-datasets/README.md

 ## Training data

-Available in directories, they were made using [dereverbation-ml](https://gitgud.io/polochinoc/dereverberation-ml).
+Available in *npz* files at the root, they were made using [dereverbation-ml](https://gitgud.io/polochinoc/dereverberation-ml).

-*data* corresponds to the notes, and *labels* to the notes convolved with IRs.
+Each data file contains both data and labels.